Skip to main content

 Traditional classroom model

-Upon successful completion of the course, students will be able to: define and structure the counseling situation; identify the elements of effective helping; conduct initial, fact-finding interviews for a mental-status examination; use the Egan model of helping and problem-solving; understand the effective use of self in the counseling process; understand Roger's theory of counseling; and demonstrate specific skills which facilitate good communication and address problematic clients hostile and resistant to counseling.
+Upon successful completion of the course, students will be able to: define and structure the counseling situation; identify the elements of effective helping; conduct initial, fact-finding interviews for a mental-status examination; use the Egan model of helping and problem-solving; effectively use the self in the counseling process; demonstrate an understanding of Roger's theory of counseling; and demonstrate specific skills which facilitate good communication and address problematic clients hostile and resistant to counseling.